 rivals, and discredit their old masters; but do they think there are none who can judge them in this?
 I speak not of them all.
 But I repeat it, I rejoice that the conflict with authority is exclusively assumed by the clergy.
-Be it the laymen&#8217;s part to keep clear, to obey what they own, and to act for the Lord as God shall give them opportunity.
+Be it the laymen's part to keep clear, to obey what they own, and to act for the Lord as God shall give them opportunity.

 Let the clergy do their duty in the work of the Mission, if the Lord lead them to it; but certainly they are doing it in the way most obnoxious to the authority set over them on one side, and carefully rejecting the work of the Spirit in others, upon the assumption of their office, whereby alone they can act effectually the part they are assuming exclusively to themselves.
 I pray God they may not so grieve the Spirit as to drive Him away, as they have often done before.
 I persuade myself fully they cannot now; yea, they shall not.
 There is one only remedy for their conduct, that I know; and that is not minding it.
 While, as I trust, every layman will fully honour whatever the Lord has given them of His Spirit, be it pastoral or evangelical, in practical authority, or in witness of the truth; for surely shall His offices for the church be brought out in substance for the profit of the church.
 I could add much more, as to the special circumstances of the country, both of present good, and probable evil; but I refrain.
-May the Lord pour down His Spirit| abundantly in this country, to bring out the good in the holy order, that shall give all His people just refreshing, and perfect them for that which it is His portion to give them, and give it them for His name and glory&#8217;s sake, with their blessing; and to Him shall be all the glory. *[I have been struck with this paper as applicable to the present time, as many an one will see.
-The result of the course the clergy took at that time, through the intervention of Mr. Frederick Fitzwilliam Trench, was that the Home Mission came to an end.
+May the lord pour down His Spirit¦ abundantly in this country, to bring out the good in the holy order, that shall give all His people just refreshing, and perfect them for that which it is his portion to give them, and give it them for His name and glory's sake, with their blessing; and to Him shall be all the glory.

+[I have been struck with this paper as applicable to the present time, as many an one will see.
+The result of the course the clergy took at that time, through the intervention of Mr. Frederick Fitzwilliam Trench, was that the Home mission came to an end.
 When I recently answered his pamphlet, I had totally forgotten the existence of this paper.
 Thirty-three years have not altered the principles it contains, though it has ripened many an one then at work, and I may detect some inaccuracies of expression.
-I have not altered a word in the tract, save two which were merely grammatical errors or errors of the press.]*| See previous notes.
+I have not altered a word in the tract, save two which were merely grammatical errors or errors of the press].

-{pb 68}

-Christian Liberty Of Preaching And Teaching The Lord Jesus Christ
+¦See previous notes.

+{68}

+CHRISTIAN LIBERTY OF PREACHING AND TEACHING THE LORD JESUS CHRIST

-&#8220;They that were scattered abroad went everywhere, preaching the word.&#8221;&#8212;@Acts 8: 4.
+"They that were scattered abroad went everywhere, preaching the word". -- @Acts 8: 4.